evedes/.dotfiles/osx/emacs/README.md

 ### Emacs Buffers

-To list all buffers, use the list buffers command, C-x C-b.
+To list all buffers, use the list buffers command, `C-x C-b`.

 The buffer list displays 6 columns.